ADVERTISING AT CURTAINUP

 Tales From Red Vienna

 MTC at New York City Center Stage I 131 West 55th Street

 Play by David Grimm.
-From 2/26/14; opening 3/18/14.
+From 2/26/14; opening 3/18/14; closing 4/27/14.
 Cast: Nina Arianda, Kathleen Chalfant, Tina Benko, Michael Esper, Michael Goldsmith.
 David Grimm's drama about a woman who joins an illicit underworld during World War I.What it's about: Helena lost her husband in World War I, and with him, her financial security.
 Struggling to maintain her way of life, she becomes part of an illicit underworld.
 Helena manages to separate her secret life from her public person, that is until she crosses paths with a man who has the power to expose and ruin her.
+Our Review

 The Threepenny Opera

 Atlantic Theater Company's Linda Gross Theater 336 West 20th Street